-1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see the Installation Guide for NetIQ Agent Manager.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group.

-- 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, expand Agent Manager Console > Data Collection Policies. - 4 Select any data collection rule folder. - 5 On the Action menu, click Find data collection rules. - 6 Specify the search criteria to locate the data collection rule you want.
+- 3 In the left pane, expand Agent Manager Console > Data Collection Policies. - 4 Select any data collection rule folder. - 5 On the Action menu, click Find data collection rules. - 6 Specify the search criteria to locate the data collection rule you want.
 You can broaden or narrow the criteria to help you find the rules you want. - 7 Click Next until you have finished specifying the search criteria. - 8 Click Finish.
 Agent Manager displays the results of the rule search in a new window.